mdellanoce/mdellanoce.github.com/resume/index.markdown

 ### April 2005-November 2005
 #### Netmar, Inc. Web Hosting: System Administrator
 Designed a new website for Netmar, wrote Perl CGI scripts to automate customer signups, and maintained web servers running various flavors of UNIX.

+## Independent projects

+* Built a [Twitter-style follow button for GitHub](http://octophile.com) using Ruby, Sinatra, and GitHub's OAuth API.
+* Built a [collaborative whiteboard application](http://sketchwith.us) with two coworkers using NodeJS and HTML5 Canvas.
+The application got a short [write-up on AppAdvice](http://appadvice.com/appnn/2011/12/web-app-sketchwith-us-paints-with-friends-html).
+* Built a [plugin for Vagrant](http://rubygems.org/gems/vagrant-putty) that allows you to PuTTY into a Vagrant virtual machine from a Windows command line.
+* Contributed to open source projects such as jQuery UI, jQuery validation, SpecFlow, Vagrant, and Chocolatey.

 ## Speaking
 #### Applied Design Patterns